rtk-rnjn/Parrot/extra/tutorials/roadmaps/blockchain/103-smart-contracts/102-deployment.md

 # Deployment

-Unlike other software, smart contracts don’t run on a local computer or a remote server: they live on the blockchain.
+Unlike other software, smart contracts don't run on a local computer or a remote server: they live on the blockchain.
 Thus, interacting with them is different from more traditional applications.

 Visit the following resources to learn more: